Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Feed Cliff when he arrives._
 **-=Missable=-**

-On Spring 18 of your first year.
-Cliff will be at your door with his bird, and he will be very hungry and ask for food.
-If you have some food on feed him, if you don’t HE DIES!
+On Spring 18 of your first year, Cliff will be at your door with his bird, and he will be very hungry and ask for food.
+If you have some food, feed him, if you don’t HE DIES!
 (Just kidding).
 Feed him some berries or something and you will gain more affection from him and get the achievement.
 If you don’t, it will be lost forever until you start over again.

 =-----------------------------------------------------------=